Parking Rates for FALL 2019 to SUMMER 2020

-Students must live in a residence hall to be eligible for this permit.
+Upper division students who are returning to the university after their first two long semesters who live in a residence hall will be eligible for this permit.
 Enforcement periods and parking zone privileges for “R” spaces are indicated in Appendix A - .

-• “R” permits are honored in all spaces zoned “R”.
+• “R” permits are honored in all spaces zoned “R” - Resident.

-• Residence Hall permits must be returned to Transportation Services when moving out of the residence halls.
+• Student Resident permits must be returned to Transportation Services when moving out of the residence halls.
 The “R” permit can be exchanged for an “Eagle” permit.

 • The “R” permits are not to be used to park in any Hall Director “HD” space at any time.
 Vehicles parked in an HD parking space without the appropriate HD permit are subject to being impounded immediately.
 HD spaces are reserved at all times.